code-423n4/docs/awarding/incentive-model-and-awards/README.md

 | warden_h | H-01    | 0.54  | 19    | 0.01  | 0.25  | 4.26 USDC    |
 | warden_i | H-01    | 0.54  | 19    | 0.01  | 0.25  | 4.26 USDC    |

-### Validator-improved submissions

-*Validator improvements are paused until further notice.*

-[Validators](https://docs.code4rena.com/roles/certified-contributors/validators.md) may enhance submissions (add PoC, increase quality of report, etc.) in exchange for a % of the finding’s payout.

-For Validator-improved submissions: if the judge believes the validator added a measurable enhancement, they get a split of the value of the issue:
-- 25% cut → small enhancement
-- 50% cut → med enhancement
-- 75% cut → large enhancement

 ## QA and Gas Optimization Reports

 In order to incentivize wardens to focus efforts on high and medium severity findings while also ensuring quality coverage, the pool’s allocation is capped for low severity, governance/centralization risk, and gas optimization findings.